 - View a previous version .
 You can view a previous version without overwriting your current version.
 If you are viewing version history within a Microsoft Office document, such as a Word or Excel file, you can compare the two versions to determine what the differences are.

 When versioning is enabled, versions are created in the following situations:

 - When a list item or file is first created or when a file is uploaded.

-Note If file checkout is required, you have to check the file in to create its first version.
+Note If file check-out is required, you must check the file in to create its first version.

 - When a file is uploaded that has the same name as an existing file and the Add as a new version to existing files check box is selected.